 - This is the max DW_Id of the table before the latest execution.

 - Mapping id field

 - This is the GUID value of the mapping of the two tables.
-It is used to make sure it always uses the correct table and is stored in the repository.
+It is used to make sure it always uses the correct table.

 - Status field